Earthbag Village – One Community Pod One

 The earthbag village will be built within a 15-minute relaxed walk of the SEGO Center.

-Q: What is the bathroom and shower to living-unit ratio and how far are they from the homes?
+Q: What is the bathroom and shower to living-unit ratio, and how far are they from the homes?

-For this sixty-seven unit village there are 24 bathroom stalls and 20 showers built into the layout.
+For this seventy-two unit village there are 24 bathroom stalls and 20 showers built into the layout.
 The units the farthest away from the showers are about 120 ft (36.58 m) away.
 The units the farthest away from the bathrooms are about 150 ft (45.72 m) away.